Luke-Pretzie/SparkTutorial/README.md

 println("Spark shell is running")       // Prints text within quotation marks to screen
 ```

-Basic Spark Exercise - Filter a list of integers:
+Now it is finally time for out first Spark exercise - Creating a list of integers and filtering it:
 ```
 val data = 1 to 10000                   // Creates a collection of integers from 1 to 10000 using the Scala language val distData = sc.parallelize(data)     // Creates the RDD for the list of the integers and saves it as a variable